dokku/dokku/docs/deployment/methods/git.md

 > New as of 0.24.0

 A Dokku app repository can be initialized or updated from the contents of an archive file via the `git:from-archive` command.
 This is an excellent way of tracking changes when deploying pre-built binary archives, such as java jars or go binaries.
-This can also be useful when deploying directly from a Github repository at a specific commit.
+This can also be useful when deploying directly from a GitHub repository at a specific commit.

 ```shell
 dokku git:from-archive node-js-app https://github.com/dokku/smoke-test-app/releases/download/2.0.0/smoke-test-app.tar